FabianS-Privat/CyclonCheatSheetSite/docs/Act 3/Slums.md

 :::tip Simple Read

-Go into the Direction that is not the Deadend at the Start
+Go into the Direction that is not the Dead End at the Start

 :::